Component Repair & Overhaul Management - AMOS Series

 The CROM Module (Component Repair & Overhaul Management) is a new AMOS module (APN 3075), designed to replace the legacy Component Maintenance (CM) APNs.

 The former CM functionality had several structural limitations.
+Effective component repair management in aviation depends on how well the system structures the repair cycle — from requirement definition through to workorder completion and signoff.
 CROM introduces a modernized framework fully aligned with AMOS worktemplate logic, offering improved flexibility, control, and integration with existing aircraft maintenance processes.

 What’s New?